Bhattacharya-Lab/PolyFold/README.md

 The goal of PolyFold is to give both researchers as well as non-experts an intuitive and easy-to-use visual interface which elucidates the process of distance-based protein folding.
-PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real time to maximally satisfy a target inter-residue distance matrix.
+PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real-time to maximally satisfy a target inter-residue distance matrix.

 If you find PolyFold useful, please cite our paper in bioRxiv available as preprint.

 <img src='Assets/gd.gif' width='100%'/>
 <p align='center'>
-<em>PolyFold optimizes CASP target T0864 in real-time via its Batch Gradient Descent feature</em>
+<em>PolyFold optimizes the CASP target T0864 in real-time via its Batch Gradient Descent feature</em>
 </p>

 ## Dataset